 While as per Directorate's Order no. F.DE.15(229)/PSB/2019/1215-1219 dated 29.03.2019 issued post evaluation of fee increase proposal of the school for the FY 2017-18, wherein school was allowed to increase its fee after considering the impact of 7th CPC and was directed to implement the recommendations of 7th CPC but the school has not complied with the direction mentioned in the previous year's order.
+Further in the budget submitted by the school for FY 2019-20 it has been clearly mentioned that the establishment expenses presented as per the recommendation of 7th CPC with all allowances.

-Accordingly, the impact of salary arrears which is still pending for payment (only arrears of salary as per 7th CPC payable till 31.03.18 as allowed to the school in the previous year order has been taken since school has not provided calculations for arrears payable for FY 2018-19 along with its submission of proposal for enhancement of fee) has also been considered while deriving the fund position of the school with the direction to the school to implement the recommendations of 7th CPC in full within 30 days from the date of issue of this order.
-A strict action against the school would be initiated u/s 24(3) of DSEA, 1973 for noncompliance with the direction cited above.
+Accordingly, the impact of salary arrears which is still pending for payment (only arrears of salary as per 7th CPC payable till 31.03.18 as allowed to the school in the previous year order has been taken since school has not provided calculations for arrears payable for FY 2018-19 along with its submission of proposal for enhancement of fee) has been considered separately while deriving the fund position of the school with the direction to the school to implement the recommendations of 7th CPC in full within 30 days from the date of issue of this order.
+A strict action against the school would be initiated u/s 24(3) of DSEA, 1973 for non-compliance with the direction cited above.

 ii.
-In view of the above examination, it is evident that the school does not has adequate funds for meeting all the operational expense for the financial year 2018-19.
+In view of the above examination, it is evident that the school does not has adequate funds for meeting all the operational expense for the financial year 2019-20.
 In this regard, the directions issued by the Directorate of Education vide circular no. 1978 dated 16 Apr 2010 states.